 4. The Minster Terrace

-The Cathedral’s terrace, actually a former cemetery, with its green lawns and chestnut trees that shade it is a very popular place especially for the Bernese who do not miss the opportunity to enjoy a picnic with family or friends.
+The Cathedral’s terrace, actually a former cemetery, with its green lawns and chestnut trees that shade it, is a trendy place, especially for the Bernese who do not miss the opportunity to enjoy a picnic with family or friends.
 And on colder or rainy days, rather than giving up, you can enjoy the view from the comfortable seats of the Café Einstein au Jardin.
 This terrace also regularly hosts the craft market.
 On the first Saturday of each month, if you’re lucky, you can peek into the over 100 stalls of handmade products that are set up.
 During the Advent period, however, the market turns into a magical Christmas version.

 5. Kunstmuseum – Museum Of Fine Arts